 * Filings in the last week may be undercounted as a result of processing delays.
 These counts will be revised in the following week.

-Eviction filings in Columbus were very close to historical averages in January and February of 2020.1 Filings dropped dramatically in March but then increased closer toward historical averages.
-Notably, eviction filings were above average in December 2020 and March 2021.
-Filings have continued to stay above average since November 2021.
-2
+Eviction filings in Columbus were very close to historical averages in January and February of 2020.1 Filings dropped dramatically in March and April 2020, after which filings increased.2

 Columbus is divided into 284 census tracts.
 In each of those tracts, we map the number of eviction filings over the last four weeks.
 If you toggle below you can see these numbers as eviction filing rates—the number of eviction filings divided by the number of renter households in the area—or compared to the typical number of filings in the average year.1 2

 American Community Survey (ACS) data allow us to categorize neighborhoods by their racial/ethnic majority: White, Black, or Other/None.

 When you toggle the figure to see data relative to average, comparisons are being drawn–within the same set of neighborhoods defined by racial/ethnic majority–between filings in 2020-2022 and average filings in previous years.1